 PP in Northern Ireland is sourced differently and is applied for in October each year.

-Service children in independent schools or Ministry of Defence (MOD) schools are not eligible for SPP.
+Service children in independent schools or MOD schools are not eligible for SPP.

 Size of the ID card